 The infrastructure framework in this Plan requires that municipalities undertake an integrated approach to land use planning, infrastructure investments, and environmental protection to achieve the outcomes of the Plan.
 Co-ordination of these different dimensions of planning allows municipalities to identify the most cost-effective options for sustainably accommodating forecasted growth to the horizon of this Plan to support the achievement of complete communities.
-It is estimated that over 30 per cent of infrastructure capital costs, and 15 per cent of operating costs4, could be saved by moving from lower density development to a more compact built form.
+It is estimated that over 30 per cent of infrastructure capital costs, and 15 per cent of operating costs, could be saved by moving from unmanaged growth to a more compact built form.

 This Plan is aligned with the Province's approach to long-term infrastructure planning as enshrined in the Infrastructure for Jobs and Prosperity Act, 2015, which established mechanisms to encourage principled, evidence-based and strategic long-term infrastructure planning.
-Under the Act, infrastructure planning should be mindful of established provincial or municipal plans or strategies, and investment decisions should support these plans and strategies to the extent possible.

-This Plan is also aligned with the Municipal Infrastructure Strategy, which was launched in 2012.
-The Municipal Infrastructure Strategy requires municipalities to demonstrate how projects fit within a comprehensive asset management plan and encourages municipalities to improve integration of planning for land use and infrastructure.
+This Plan is also aligned with the Province's municipal asset management regulation.
+The purpose of the regulation is to improve the way municipalities plan for their infrastructure and includes requirements that promote alignment of planning for land use and infrastructure.
 Significant cost savings can be achieved by ensuring that existing infrastructure is optimized before new infrastructure is built.
 This principle is integrated into the policies of this Plan and applies to all forms of infrastructure.